Top Manufacturing ERP Systems: Best Software Solutions for 2025

 Top 6 manufacturing ERP systems

-The ERP market has hugely expanded in the past 10 years.
+The ERP market has hugely expanded in the past ten years.
 Today, literally hundreds of service providers are available, catering to diverse business needs, company sizes, and industries.
-Here are the top six manufacturing ERP systems for small and medium-sized businesses for 2025 by category.
+Here are the top six manufacturing ERP systems for small and medium-sized businesses in 2025 by category.

-MRPeasy is a fully cloud-based manufacturing ERP system specifically designed for small and medium manufacturers (with up to 200 employees).
-The software’s rich feature set includes both essential and advanced functionalities that small manufacturers need most as they grow while maintaining a simple and easy-to-use interface.
+MRPeasy is a cloud-based manufacturing ERP system specifically designed for small and medium manufacturers (with up to 200 employees).
+Its rich feature set includes both essential and advanced functionalities that small manufacturers need the most while maintaining a simple and easy-to-use interface.

-MRPeasy includes full integrations with a number of third-party business software such as the accounting platforms Xero and Quickbooks; e-commerce platforms Shopify and Woocommerce; fulfillment platforms ShipStation and Ware2Go; CRMs Pipedrive and Salesforce; and workflow automation apps like Zapier.
-This extended functionality makes MRPeasy a fully-fledged manufacturing ERP system perfectly suited for both make-to-stock and make-to-order businesses in the manufacturing industry, as well as distributors and e-commerce websites.
+MRPeasy includes integrations with a growing number of third-party apps, such as accounting platforms Xero and QuickBooks, e-commerce platforms Shopify and WooCommerce, fulfillment platforms ShipStation and Ware2Go, CRMs Pipedrive and Salesforce, and workflow automation software like Zapier.

 MRPeasy is available in four editions – Starter ($49/user), Professional ($69/user), Enterprise ($99/user), and Ultimate ($149/user).
-The system is highly scalable, as basic functionality can be set easily without paying upfront for advanced features.
+The system is highly scalable—basic functionality can be set up easily without having to pay upfront for advanced features.
 Users can easily jump to the next tier when needed to gain access to more advanced functionalities.
-The software’s price beyond the first 10 users is also greatly reduced in all editions ($79/10 users), so adding users as the company scales greatly reduces the average cost per user.
+The software’s price beyond the first 10 users is also greatly reduced in all editions ($79/10 users), so adding users as the company scales further increases its already impressive cost efficiency.

-MRPeasy is designed as a fully self-service production management system, meaning it’s intuitive enough for independent implementation in most cases.
-Getting set up is aided by a comprehensive user manual and FAQs, a large library of informative demo videos, and a highly responsive support team.
-For external assistance, MRPeasy also has a number of authorized consultants available.
+MRPeasy is designed as a self-service production management system, meaning it’s intuitive enough for independent implementation in most cases.
+However, an authorized consultant program is also available for those needing external assistance.
+A comprehensive user manual and FAQs, an extensive library of informative demo videos, and a highly professional support team help with setting up.

 What customers say